OisinR/Game-Engines-Project-2/README.md

 The first scene looks quite close to the original and I really like the "warping in" effects.

+Scripts:

+From class:
+SteeringBehaviour
+Pursue
+Path
+OffsetPursue
+ObstacleAvoidance
+FollowPath
+Flee
+Boid
+Arrive

+All others are from me

 Links to assets used:

 https://www.thingiverse.com/thing:1978056